Skip to main content

 Be aware that the expiration defined here will impact the actions that can be performed by the agent.

 • Scope: this will define which endpoints can be accessed with this authentication.
-The definition in Serenity* AI Hub has to match the permissions that were given to this application in Microsoft Entra.
+The definition in Serenity* Star has to match the permissions that were given to this application in Microsoft Entra.
 To do this, we go to the API permissions section:

 image.png